AndrewHornstra/xml_to_csv/README.md

 conda activate xml_to_csv
 ```

+## Dependencies
+This code has been tested in this environment.
 Pandas and Numpy dependencies might be removed in the future.
 Unsure about xmltodict.
-Make sure you install xmltodict (in a virtual environment, yaml included).

-## Dependencies
-This code has been tested in this environment.

 Python 3 3.7.x, 3.8.x
 Numpy 1.19.1